Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

 \begin{enumerate}[leftmargin=*]

-\item \textbf{Initial conditions at quadrature nodes:} Suppose that $\{\pmb{x}_0^{(j)}\}_{j=1}^{M_1}$ are selected so that they are an $M_1$-point quadrature rule with weights $\{w_j\}_{j=1}^{M_1}$.
-Integrals and inner-products can then be approximated with numerical integration by evaluating functions at the data points.
+\item \textbf{Initial conditions at quadrature nodes:} Suppose that we are free to choose $\{\pmb{x}_0^{(j)}\}_{j=1}^{M_1}$ so that they are an $M_1$-point quadrature rule with weights $\{w_j\}_{j=1}^{M_1}$.
+Integrals and inner products are then approximated with numerical integration by evaluating functions at the data points.
 This means that autocorrelations that determine $\nu_g$ (see~\cref{sec:spec_meas_cric_def}) can be approximated as

 High-order quadrature rules can lead to fast rates of convergence.
 If $\mathcal{K}^ng$ is analytic in a neighborhood of $\Omega$, then we can often select a quadrature rule that even converges exponentially as $M_1\rightarrow\infty$~\cite{trefethen2014exponentially}.